TomoBabel/cets-data-models/README.md

     make gen-python

+**NOTE:** currently the generated models will be created at `src/cets_data_model/models/gen_models.py`, leaving *models.py* (i.e. at `src/cets_data_model/models/models.py`) untouched.
+This will be replaced in future iterations once tests are in place for validation of generated models.

 ## Update process
 1. PR on main data model repository.
     *PR description has to mention all changed or added fields.*